GuhanAein/Language-Detection-Web-App-with-Streamlit/README.md

 You can use this and use your Google Translate API Key and you can obtain it from rapid API from where i got that

 Requirements:
-streamlit : pip install steamlit requests : pip install requests
+-streamlit : pip install steamlit
+-requests : pip install requests

 Usage